esl/MongoosePush/guides/configuration.md

     otp_app: :mongoose_push
   ]
 ```
-This part of configuration relates only to `HTTPS` endpoints exposed by `MongoosePush`.
-Here you can set a bind IP address (option: `ip`), port a port and paths to your `HTTPS` `TLS` certificates.
+This part of the configuration relates only to the `HTTPS` endpoints exposed by `MongoosePush`.
+Here you can set an IP address (option: `ip`), a port, and paths to your `HTTPS` `TLS` certificates.
 You should ignore other options unless you are sure you know what you're doing (to learn more, explore [phoenix documentation](https://hexdocs.pm/phoenix/overview.html)).

 You may entirely skip the `mongoose_push` config entry to disable the `HTTPS` API and just use this project as an `Elixir` library.